afolabiabass/ha-linux-server-config/README.md

 * All UDP port 123: $ sudo ufw allow 123/udp
 * Check if the ufw is active.
 If not, do so using the command: $ sudo ufw enable

+#### 6. Configure the local timezone to UTC
+* Configure the time zone: $ sudo dpkg-reconfigure tzdata

 ===========================================================================

 ### Step B: The “grader” user